FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 bash scriptForAll.sh
 ```

-be careful that it will download 40gb of data and run ~8 hours after download on a standard pc.
+be careful that this will download 40gb of data and run ~8 hours after download on a standard pc.

 You can use metadataLike.txt and differentiate liver and muscle data like in